This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine the chickpeas, olive oil, tahini, lemon juice, garlic, salt, and pepper in the bowl of a food processor fitted with the blade attachment or a blender.
+• Add chickpeas, olive oil, tahini, lemon juice, garlic, salt, and pepper to a food processor or blender.

-• Taste and add additional salt if necessary.
+• Taste and adjust the salt, if needed.

-• Transfer the hummus to a bowl and garnish with toasted pine nuts, a swirl of olive oil and a pinch of smoked paprika, if desired.
-Enjoy with pita chips or raw vegetables.
+• Spoon into a bowl and top with pine nuts, a drizzle of olive oil, and smoked paprika, if desired.
+Serve with pita chips or raw vegetables.

 Notes